 I had booked less than 24 hours before so was stuck with row 7.
 I had gambled on the seat next to me being emoty as the seat map was showing both A and C empty rather than going for row 12, the exit row.
 Sadly the second to last person that boarded came to claim the window seat.

-Seats on the Neo are quite thin, particularly in economy.
+British Airways A320 Neo Club Europe Seats are quite thin, particularly in economy.
 The flight was shorter than advertised at 3 hours 35 so it was just about OK for that length of time.
 But it was beginning to become uncomfortable by the end.

 The seat felt wide and there was plenty of legroom for me.